 4. O3 meetings

 O3 is a procedure that everybody at Brightvision knows well.
 It stands for “One-on-one” and is a meeting with a very free agenda between an employee and their manager.
-Weekly or bi-weekly O3 meetings
+Weekly or bi-weekly O3 meetings are mandatory.

 We have them to make sure we follow up on issues before they grow too big.
 They are important for communication and leadership.
 We expect managers to prioritize these meetings.
 Use them to get to know one another and for giving positive and negative feedback.